This post may contain affiliate links.

 1. BodyGlide Anti-Chafe Stick For Her

 It looks like a deodorant, but it’s actually an anti-chafing cream in roll-up stick form made specifically for preventing and treating skin chafing.
 You rub it on any parts of your skin that are prone to chafing, including the feet, and it will keep water away from your skin while preventing friction.
 This petroleum-free formula is made with soothing zinc oxide, aloe extract, and MCT oil, so it will also nourish the skin after it’s already been irritated.
-Buy it from Swim Outlet!
+Buy it from Swim Outlet or Amazon!

 2. Gold Bond Chafing Defense Anti-Friction Formula